Brake Hose Problems

 Cause 2 Solution:

 More Info: The brake hose is made up of a series of layers of rubber and a woven fabric.
 These layers give the hose the ability to withstand high pressures and prevent leaking.
-Failure to properly handle the brake hoses during inspection or service can result in ether a restricted brake hose or a one way check-valve condition.
+Failure to properly handle the hoses during inspection or service can result in ether a restricted hose or a one way check-valve condition.